mint522/sales-predictions/README.md

 Supermarket Type1 at location Tier 2 has the most sales in all.
 ![sales by outlet type and location](https://user-images.githubusercontent.com/82603737/120883049-e0f3c780-c58f-11eb-866f-176941bdd9fc.png)
 ### Item Visibility
 Visibility has low negative correlation (-0.11) with sales.
 The most sales are in lower visibility.
-As the visibility increasing, the sales is getting lower.
+As the visibility increasing, the sales are getting lower.
 The reason could be some items are taken too much capacity than it should be.
 I also noticed that there are several 0 visibility items with good sales, I assume there are some missing or incorrect data for this feature.
 ![visibility vs sales](https://user-images.githubusercontent.com/82603737/120883064-f10ba700-c58f-11eb-96b5-29b304ed37b2.png)

 ## Modeling